CyberScions/osint-4/README.md

 # iposint
 Query IP address against public blocklists and VirusTotal
+* Install ShodanAPI in order to use Shodan functions
 * Add your own VirusTotal API into Line 80 in iposint.py for VT functionality.

 # urlosint